 Typically, revision rhinoplasty is an option taken by patients who are not satisfied with their cosmetic appearance following nasal surgery undertaken previously, or who are having problems breathing through the nose.
-Revision rhinoplasty can be more complex than primary rhinoplasty, especially if you have already undergone several procedures.
-For this reason, the appointment of a surgeon who is both experienced and qualified is essential.

 What does a revision rhinoplasty involve?